textileio/community/docs/tutorials/hub/user-buckets.md

 import { Buckets, Identity, KeyInfo } from '@textile/hub'

 const setup = async (key: KeyInfo, identity: Identity) => {
-  // Use the insecure key to setup a new session const buckets = await Buckets.withKeyInfo(key)
+  // Use the insecure key to set up the buckets client const buckets = await Buckets.withKeyInfo(key)
   // Authorize the user and your insecure keys with getToken await buckets.getToken(identity)